fschuhi/digital-garden-rob-burbea-work/Rob Burbea/Explain the Digital Garden.md

 	- use the plain list of paragraphs to gain a quick overview about the themes
 	-  talk page shows how the talk is embeddedin the overall semantic network
 	- use practice guides (which point to transcripts and summaries)
-	- explore concepts like [[Energy Body]], following the links into the transcripts where it is used
+	- explore concepts like [[Energy body]], following the links into the transcripts where it is used
 - Transcript is the main artifact, can be used standalone, no visual cluttering by showing links to other places (except the keywords and fullstops for talk backlinks, see [[Add manual backlinks to transcript paragraphs]])

 ##### [[2021-09-26_Sun]]